rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 println!("o: {:?}", o2);
 ```

-This is a very frequent papercut for both beginner and experience Rust programmers.
-A developer might design a valid abstraction for a particular problem, but the Rust compiler rejects it even though said design does obey the core axioms of the borrow checker.
+This is a very frequent papercut for both beginner and experienced Rust programmers.
+A developer might design a valid abstraction for a particular problem, but the Rust compiler rejects it even though said design does obey the axioms of the borrow checker.

 As part of the "higher level Rust" effort, we want to reduce the frequency of this papercut, making it easier for developers to model and iterate on their program architecture.

-For example, a syntax-less approach to solving this problem might be simply turning on disjoint capture for *private methods only*.
+For example, a syntax-free approach to solving this problem might be simply turning on disjoint capture for *private methods only*.
 Alternatively, we could implement a syntax or attribute that allows developers to explicitly opt in to the partial borrow system.
 Again, we don't want to necessarily prescribe a solution here, but the best outcome would be a solution that reduces mental overhead with as little new syntax as possible.

 #### Faster Unwrap Syntax (Contentious)